Last Updated on

-After all, features lists and soulless information can come off a little…robotic, and nobody wants to do business directly with a robot (yet).
+After all, features lists, sales jargon and soulless information can come off a little…robotic, and nobody wants to do business directly with a robot (yet).

 There are two different versions of this, although both are very similar and are often considered interchangeable:

-- Product storytelling, as you’d expect, involves telling the story of a product – including why the company made it, and the changes it has made to their customer’s lives.
+- Product storytelling, as you’d expect, involves telling the story of a product – including why the company made it, some of the unique struggles they faced in doing so, and the changes it has made to their customer’s lives.
 This is generally much more tempting to potential customers than a basic list of features and facts as it tells them directly how this purchase could improve their lives in the long term and provides an inspirational outlook.

 People are so bored with simple, cold facts these days that trying to add a personal, inspirational, human slant to your brand or products is likely to catch consumer’s attention considerably more.

-Here we have put together some of the most effective storytelling examples from around the web, in order to hopefully inspire you to write your own brand and product stories too.
+Here we have put together some of the most effective storytelling examples from around the web, in order to give you some examples of what this looks like, and to hopefully inspire you to write your own brand and product stories too.

 Before that, however, here are some tips for effective product storytelling: